I hope you'll be able to join me for some creative and fun mosaic makery! Scroll down, and click links to find out more.

 To reserve a space in any of these workshops, please send half the class fee as a deposit to me via paypal (my acct: firstname.lastname@example.org) or personal check (my addy: PO Box 1511, Carmichael, CA 95609).
 Please note on your deposit: 1.) your email address and 2.) which class you're signing up for.
 Once I receive your payment, I'll email you with confirmation.
 Note about checks: if you have to cancel, for any reason, and need a refund of your deposit, there will be a 25. admin fee.

-New online tutorial!
+Online tempered glass technique tutorial!
 For those of you who can't make it to an in-person workshop, here is an online learning experience!
 Click here to learn about and/or purchase my 33-page Tempered Glass Mosaic Basics Tutorial which comes with 25 instructional videos, and unlimited time in a private Facebook group with me.

 What do the asterisks below mean?
 Workshops with asterisks are PROJECT classes.
 The others are technique-based.